telerik/kendo-ui-core/docs/controls/charts/how-to/display-time-on-value-axis.md

 # Display Time on Value Axis

 The `valueAxis` on categorical Kendo UI Charts supports the display of numbers only.

 However, it is possible to render date and time values by representing the dates as numeric values.

 > **Important**
 >
-> Kendo UI Scatter Charts support displaying dates on the `xAxis` and `yAxis` natively.
+> Kendo UI Scatter Charts support the display of dates on the `xAxis` and `yAxis` natively.

 The example below demonstrates how to display time on the value axis of categorical Kendo UI Charts.